eagletrt/le-inventory-old/README.md

 ## Description

-Le-Inventory is an inventory system, custom made for the HW to.
+Le-Inventory is an inventory system, custom made for the HW team.
 It's used to optimize hardwaristi's job.

 ---